 Take our short photo quiz to reveal your ideal trip in the U.S.More

 The Santa Croce quarter, on the southeast fringe of the historic center, was built up in the Middle Ages outside the second set of medieval city walls.
-The centerpiece of the neighborhood was the basilica of Santa Croce, which could hold great numbers of worshippers.
-Since the middle of the 16th century, the vast piazza served as a fairground and, allegedly since the middle of
+The centerpiece of the neighborhood was (and is) the basilica of Santa Croce, which could hold great numbers of worshipers; the vast piazza could accommodate any overflow and also served as a fairground and, allegedly since the middle of

 the 16th century, as a playing field for no-holds-barred soccer games.
 A center of leatherworking since the Middle Ages, the neighborhood is still packed with leatherworkers and leather shops.

 The heart of Florence, stretching from the Piazza del Duomo south to the Arno, is as dense with artistic treasures as any place in the world...